- Car Reviews

 Ride and refinement are immature, woeful gearboxes, outdated infotainment

 What is it?

-Yep, the Renegade is all about distilling that authentic Jeep ‘freedom’ pastiche into a dinky car the size of a Renault Captur or Seat Arona.
-Thing is, it stands apart from all the other me-too crossovers by being a true downsized 4x4, not a dressed-up supermini.
-You can have full-time four-wheel drive, a trail-rated Trailhawk model with various terrain modes and rearranged bumpers for greater approach and departure angles (you’ll smack it into banks and ridges less often) and there’s tech like hill-descent control and lockable differentials for wading into scenarios from a North Face catalogue.
+The Renegade is all about distilling that authentic Jeep ‘freedom’ pastiche into a dinky car the size of a Renault Captur or Seat Arona.
+Thing is, in some trims it stands apart from all the other crossovers by being a true downsized 4x4, not a dressed-up supermini.
+You can have four-wheel drive, a trail-rated Trailhawk model with various terrain modes and rearranged bumpers for greater approach and departure angles (you’ll smack it into banks and ridges less often) and there’s tech like hill-descent control and lockable differentials for wading into scenarios from a North Face catalogue.